Skip to main content

 Short-term capital gain calculation

-If you've sold assets you have owned for a year or less, you will owe income tax against the amount of gain.
+After you've sold assets at a profit that you have owned for a year or less, you will owe income tax against the amount of gain.

 (Disposition basis - Acquisition basis) x Tax rate